Walter Bodmer: Career and research

+Bodmer was Vice-President of the Royal Institution from 1981 until 1982.

 Bodmer developed models for population genetics and worked on the human leukocyte antigen system and the use of somatic cell hybrids for human linkage studies.
 In 1985 he chaired a Royal Society committee which wrote The Bodmer Report; this has been credited with starting the movement for the public understanding of science.
+The report was instrumental in leading to the creation of the Committee on the Public Understanding of Science (COPUS) in 1987.

 Bodmer was one of the first to suggest the idea of the Human Genome Project.
 In 1987 he received the Ellison-Cliffe Medal from the Royal Society of Medicine.
-He was the director of research (1979–1991) and then Director General (1991–1996) of the Imperial Cancer Research Fund.
-He was also Chancellor of the University of Salford, England (1995–2005; succeeded by Sir Martin Harris) and Principal of Hertford College, Oxford (1996–2005; succeeded by Dr. John Landers).
+He was the director of research (1979–1991) and then director general (1991–1996) of the Imperial Cancer Research Fund.
+He was also chancellor of the University of Salford, England (1995–2005; succeeded by Sir Martin Harris) and principal of Hertford College, Oxford (1996–2005; succeeded by Dr. John Landers).

 In 2005, Bodmer was appointed to lead a £2.3 million project (roughly US$4.5 million) by the Wellcome Trust at the University of Oxford to examine the genetic makeup of the United Kingdom – the People of the British Isles project.
 He was joined by Oxford Professor Peter Donnelly (a population genetics and statistics expert) and the Wellcome Trust Principal Research Fellow Lon Cardon.
 Bodmer said, "Our aim is to characterise the genetic make-up of the British population and relate this to the historical and archaeological evidence."
 The researchers presented some of their findings to the public via the Channel 4 television series "Faces of Britain".
 On 14 April 2007, Channel 4 in Britain aired a program that highlighted the study's then-current findings.
 The project took DNA samples from hundreds of volunteers throughout Britain, seeking tell-tale fragments of DNA that would reveal the biological traces of successive waves of colonisers – Celts, Saxons, Vikings, etc. – in various parts of Britain.
 The findings showed that the Viking invasion of Britain was predominantly from Danish Vikings while the Orkney Islands were settled by Norwegian Vikings.
 This research was most recently presented at the Galton Institute's conference on 'New Light on Old Britons' in 2019.
 Bodmer had previously worked with the Galton Institute as its president from 2008 to 2014.

-He has been Head of the Cancer and Immunogenetics Laboratory in the Weatherall Institute of Molecular Medicine at the University of Oxford since 1996.
+He has been head of the cancer and immunogenetics laboratory in the Weatherall Institute of Molecular Medicine at the University of Oxford since 1996.
 Research interests of the laboratory include the fundamental genetics and biology of colorectal cancer.